Superintendent of Schools

-Webster Central School District (WCSD) is located eight miles outside of the city of Rochester, New York.
-Bordered by Lake Ontario to the north and Irondequoit Bay to the west, WCSD serves a primarily residential, suburban community and includes all of the Town of Webster, one-third of Penfield, and smaller portions of Ontario and Walworth in Wayne County.
-WCSD is the second largest suburban school district in Monroe County and among the 25 largest districts in New York State outside of New York City.
+Webster Central School District (WCSD) is located eight miles outside of the city of Rochester.
+Bordered by Lake Ontario to the north and Irondequoit Bay to the west, WCSD serves a primarily residential, suburban community that includes the Town of Webster, one-third of Penfield, and smaller portions of Ontario and Walworth in Wayne County.
+It is the second largest suburban school district in Monroe County and among the 25 largest districts in New York State outside of New York City.

-WCSD serves approximately 8,100 students, universal pre-kindergarten (UPK) through grade 12, in 11 schools.
+WCSD serves more than 8,000 students, universal pre-kindergarten (UPK) through grade 12, in 11 schools.
 There are seven elementary schools, two middle schools, and two high schools in our One Webster community.
-WCSD employs approximately 1,600 professional and support staff.
+WCSD employs nearly 1,600 professional and support staff.

 All WCSD curriculum is designed to expose students to the knowledge, skills, and experience they need for success in the classroom as well as future contributors to a global economy.
 WCSD's curriculum includes a comprehensive Advanced Placement (AP) program that offers 25+ courses for secondary students.
 Students may also enroll in numerous dual credit courses available through WCSD’s partnership with Monroe Community College and the Rochester Institute of Technology and the College Level Examination Program (CLEP) that can result in potential tuition savings for graduating seniors.
-WCSD offers four courses from the nationally acclaimed Project Lead the Way Science, Technology, Engineering, and Mathematics (STEM) curriculum for secondary students.
-This is part of the technology program that includes 18 dynamic courses in career pathways such as automotive, visual communications, design and drawing, engineering, and manufacturing, six of which are eligible for dual enrollment and college credit.
+The district also offers four courses from the nationally acclaimed Project Lead the Way Science, Technology, Engineering, and Mathematics (STEM) curriculum for secondary students.

-Students participate in an outstanding music and fine arts curriculum beginning in kindergarten.
-For 16 consecutive years, WCSD has been honored by The National Association of Music Merchants Foundation as one of the Best Communities for Music Education in the United States.
+All WCSD students participate in an outstanding music and fine arts curriculum beginning in kindergarten.
+For 17 years, WCSD has been honored by The National Association of Music Merchants Foundation as one of the Best Communities for Music Education in the United States.
 WCSD also has students regularly recognized as regional and national award winners in the prestigious Scholastic Arts and Writing competition.